apaquino/React-movie-layout/README.md

 Open your browser and go to http://localhost:3333

 Update the index.html file to update the title

-Start on the /components/app.js to start your development
+Start hacking by updating the /components/app.js